fbpx

 LASIK Procedure Room

-While LASIK is FDA approved, it’s worth noting that the FDA doesn’t have any rules on what people must tell a patient during a consultation.
-This is why it’s so important to pick an eye surgeon who is ready to answer all of your questions and even turn you down for the procedure if they feel that you’re not the right candidate.
+While LASIK is FDA approved, it’s worth noting.
+The FDA doesn’t have any rules on what people must tell a patient during a consultation.
+This is why it’s so important to pick an eye surgeon who is ready to answer all of your questions!
+And even turn you down for the procedure if they feel that you’re not the right candidate.
 Look for a surgeon who is selective about their patients, and a wealth of experience that demonstrates their success rate.

 Highly selective eye surgeons and highly selective patients generally lead to better outcomes.
 However, it’s a good idea to be aware of all the risks, just in case.